 Homelessness in the rural areas of the State is much more difficult to calculate.
 Given the population density of the State, the majority of services that serve the homeless are concentrated in urban and semi-urban areas.
 Even if beds are available, many rural homeless lack knowledge about the services or a means to travel to receive the same.
-As a part of this study, OU students were dispatched into the 77 counties in the State to, among other issues, attempt to understand the degree to which there is rural homelessness in the State.
-Their qualitative inquiries yielded very little data, in part, because rural homeless is difficult to identify and often ignored.
-For the purposes of this report, a literature review was prepared on the topic of rural homelessness in the United States.
+As a part of this study, OU students were dispatched into the 77 counties in the State to, among other issues, attempt to understand the degree to which there is rural homeless is difficult to identify and often ignored.
+For the purposes of this report, a literature review was prepared on the topic of rural homelessness in the States.
 The goals of this academic review is to assist policymakers and service providers in the State in uncovering the dimensions of this illusive population.